Analyzing Adversarial Inputs in Deep Reinforcement Learning: Introduction

 Although these approaches present promising results, they have many setbacks.
 Specifically, the popular training-based methods typically provide safer behavior only in expectation, without directly analyzing the underlying problem of the model's susceptibility.
-Formal methods, on the other hand, do provide some level of rigor, but mostly focus on \textit{identifying} whether such adversarial perturbations exist, and do not provide any in-depth analysis thereof.
+Formal methods, on the other hand, do provide some level of rigor, but typically do not characterize the \textit{global characteristics} of adversarial perturbations that they identify.
 Hence, there is a need for methods that not only provide formal guarantees regarding DRL robustness but also \emph{characterize} the adversarial inputs in a given state space.
 For example, understanding not only if such adversarial inputs exist, but how they are dispersed in the input space of a DRL agent and how they evolve in relation to the training techniques, network structures, and environments.
 Such an understanding is key for generating more reliable DRL systems, and hence allowing their deployment in various safety-critical domains.
 An additional gap in the literature is the lack of methods for assessing adversarial inputs within the specific context of DRL agents, as most methods are geared towards general Machine Learning models \citep{henderson2018deep, tian2020evaldnn}.